solkim-83/tp/docs/DeveloperGuide.md

 The pop up window is designed as such so that reminders are less passive and can actively remind the users without them pulling up the list of reminders themselves.

-##### Design improvement
+##### Way Forward: Design improvement
-More features such as edit reminders should be implemented for user convenience.
+More reminder functions should be implemented for user convenience.
+As the RemindersImpl and other components of reminders have already been set up.
+Developers aiming to add more reminder functions should work on these relevant classes.

+For instance, if the developer wishes to add an `EditReminderCommand`, they should make use of the setReminder function that already exists in the ModelManager and the RemindersImpl classes.
+If the pre-existing helper functions do not exist, do create them within those classes as well so as to follow the encapsulation principle.

 ##### Add Reminder Feature
 RemindEventCommand#execute() : Creates the reminder and adds it to the uniqueRemindersList in RemindersImpl.
 It also